 WELCOME TO THE MILFORD CONSERVATION COMMISSION

-CANCELED Our next meeting is February 9, 2017 at 7:00 in the BOS meeting room Agenda CANCELED
+Our next meeting is March 9, 2017 at 7:00 in the BOS meeting room Agenda

 The Milford Conservation Commission was established by Town vote in 1968 and functions under the authority of NH RSA (Revised Statute Annotated) 36:A.